Troubleshoot Resource Connectors and Connector Groups

 • Determine whether the issue affects a single connector or all connectors in the group.

-If the issue affects only one connector, it may be simplest to delete the connector and deploy a new one.
+If the issue affects only one connector, you can delete the connector and deploy a new one.

 • Check for a Secure Access service outage.
-See View Cloud Security Service Status.
+For more information, see View Cloud Security Service Status.

-• Temporarily disable a connector while you test the situation, then re-enable it as appropriate.
+• Temporarily disable a connector, then enable the connector again as appropriate.

 Note: Some troubleshooting guidance outside of this document may refer to connectors as "agents", "app connectors", or "application connectors".